maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 # Step 3: Reproducable and Systematic Selection for Close Reading
 One of the great advantages of combining close and distant reading is the possibility it presents for making a systematic and reproduceable selection of datapoints for close reading.
 When you have explored your dataset with two different kinds of distant readings in step 1 and step 2, you can use these insights to systematically select specific datapoints for a closer reading.
-A close reading will enable you to further unpack and explore in depth the interesting tendencies of your data and chosen phenomena or other interest.
+A close reading will enable you to further unpack and explore interesting trends in your data and chosen phenomena, or other feature of interest, to investigate in depth.

 How many datapoints you choose to close read will dependent on what phenomena you are researching and how much time you have, and how complex the data is (for instance, analysing individual artwork might be much more time consuming than reading individual tweets—but it of course depends on your purpose).
 It is, therefore, important that you are systematical in your selection of datapoints in order to ensure compliance with your research questions.